Feilner/homebridge-plc/README.md

   - `ip`: the IPv4 address of the PLC
   - `rack`: the rack number of the PLC typically 0
   - `slot`: the slot number of the PLC for S7 300/400 typically `2`, for 1200/1500 typically `1`
+  - `enablePolling`: when set to `true` a background task is executed every second enable polling for the accessories

 ## Accessories